Kevinstone-199898/Kevinstone-199898.github.io/_posts/MIT 6.s081.md

   - operating system
 ---

-This is the learing blog for MIT 6.s081 2021 Operating Systems!
+This is the learing blog for [MIT 6.s081 2021 Operating System engineering]([https://github.com/academicpages/academicpages.github.io](https://pdos.csail.mit.edu/6.828/2021/index.html)).
 It is the first online self-learning course I did with blogs to record my notes!

 Category
 ======